 The exact time of the year, month, or even week you choose can make a difference.
 Ask yourself these questions:

 - Is there a particular time when your target audience will want to use that product?

 - When would they enjoy your product most?

-Practices and research prove that Tuesday is the best day for kicking off your product.
+Research proves that Tuesday is the best day for launching a product.
 On Mondays, consumers are too focused on the coming week.
 While on Fridays, people look forward to the weekend.
-On Tuesdays, you can be sure that people have already dealt with cases from the previous week.
-It also gives you enough time – a total of three days to spread your message and follow up on questions.
+On Tuesdays, you can be sure that people have already dealt with issues from the previous week.
+It also gives you enough time - a total of three days - to spread your message and follow-up on questions.

 A seasonal product will itself determine the best time of the year to launch.
 Self-improvement products can work well in January to help fulfill New Year's resolutions.
 While outdoor products are best for spring and summer.

 The time of the year matters as well.
 It doesn't make sense to reveal your product before a major holiday.
 People tend to travel back home and have no time to read when surrounded by family and friends.